Mariana UFO film: Air Force investigation

 After seeing the film, a reporter for the Great Falls Tribune called Wright-Patterson Air Force Base in Ohio and informed them of Mariana's sighting and film.
 U.S. Air Force Captain John P. Brynildsen interviewed Mariana at nearby Malmstrom AFB outside of Great Falls.
 When Mariana and Ms. Raunig both told him that they had seen two jet fighters pass over the baseball stadium shortly after the sighting, Brynildsen felt that perhaps the jets were the objects Mariana had seen and captured on film.
 With Mariana's permission, Capt.
 Brynildsen sent the film to Wright-Patterson AFB for analysis.
-He told a reporter in Great Falls that he had "picked up about eight feet of film from Mariana."
-However, in his message to Wright-Patterson he said that he was sending "approximately fifteen feet of moving picture film" to the base for study.
+He told a reporter in Great Falls that he had received approximately 8 ft of film from Mariana.
+In his message to Wright-Patterson, however, he said that he was sending roughly 15 ft to the base for study.
 According to UFO historian Jerome Clark, this discrepancy was never cleared up.

-At Wright-Patterson AFB the film was briefly examined and determined to be the reflections from two F-94 jet fighters that were known to be flying over Great Falls at the time of Mariana's sighting.
+At Wright-Patterson AFB, the film was briefly examined and determined to be the reflections from two F-94 jet fighters that were known to be flying over Great Falls at the time of Mariana's sighting.
 Lt.
 Col. Ray W. Taylor returned the film to Mariana with a cover letter stating that "our photoanalysts were unable to find anything identifiable of an unusual nature".
-However, according to Air Force officer Edward J. Ruppelt, who would become the supervisor of the Air Force's Project Blue Book investigation into the UFO mystery in 1951, "in 1950 there was no interest [by the Air Force] in the UFO, so after a quick viewing, Project Grudge had written them off as the reflections from two F-94 jet fighters that were in the area".
+However, according to Air Force officer Edward J. Ruppelt, who would become the supervisor of the Air Force's Project Blue Book investigation into UFO reports in 1951, "in 1950 there was no interest [by the Air Force] in the UFO, so after a quick viewing, Project Grudge had written them off as the reflections from two F-94 jet fighters that were in the area".

-Controversy soon arose when Mariana claimed that the first thirty-five frames of his film - which he said most clearly showed the UFOs as rotating disks - were missing.
+Controversy soon arose when Mariana claimed that the first thirty-five frames of his film – which he said most clearly showed the UFOs as rotating disks – were missing.
 People in the Great Falls area who had viewed Mariana's film supported his claims.
 They claimed that the missing frames clearly showed the UFOs as spinning, metallic disks with a "notch or band" along their outer edges.
 The Air Force personnel denied this accusation, and insisted that they had removed only a single frame of film which was damaged in the analysis.